Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/teradata.md

    Example: key1=value1&key2=value2&key3=value3

-   These parameters will be added at the end of the JDBC URL that the Hero Pixel will use to connect to your Teradata database.
+   These parameters will be added at the end of the JDBC URL that the HeroPixelwill use to connect to your Teradata database.